Zach-Pate/Become-App/README.md

 *   **Advanced Gesture Handling:** The app now correctly differentiates between scrolling the timeline and dragging an event, preventing accidental edits and providing a smoother user experience.
 *   **Smooth Dragging:** Events now move and resize smoothly with your finger, without any jitter.
 The time display on the tile also updates in real-time.
 *   **Velocity-Based Snapping:** Events now snap to a 10-minute grid when dragged or resized.
-*   **Haptic Feedback:** The app provides haptic feedback when you're moving or resizing an event.
+*   **Haptic Feedback:** The app provides haptic feedback when you're moving, resizing, or preparing to edit an event.
+A significant haptic feedback is provided when the edit view is triggered.
 *   **Dynamic Tile Sizing:** Event tiles are sized proportionately to their duration.
 *   **Adaptive Tile Content:** The event title and time are hidden on smaller tiles to avoid clutter and ensure the tile boundaries are respected.
 *   **Timezone-Aware:** Event times are displayed accurately in the user's local timezone.